DOI-USGS/ISIS3/Public-Release-Process.md

 In this step, we will prepare the local repository to build from as well as update the remote repository hosted on GitHub.
 Keep in mind that you will be building from this repo on other systems and plan accordingly by cloning this repo into a directory that you will still have access to as you switch between the machines.

-* Clone a fresh copy of the ISIS3 repository from GitHub
+* Clone a fresh copy of the ISIS3 repository from GitHub as isis3mgr
 * Update the isis/version file to reflect the proper version number and release stage.
     * alpha - from the dev branch (not yet available)
     * beta - release candidate RC